Estuary

 Striim - ETL Tool

-Striim excels in scenarios where complex stream processing and replication are required.
-It is especially well-regarded for its robust CDC features, including exceptional support for Oracle databases.
-Striim also competes with tools like Debezium and Estuary in terms of scalability, making it a great option for high-throughput environments where both real-time and batch data processing are needed.
+Striim is great for tasks that need complex stream processing and replication.
+It is well-known for its CDC features and strong support for Oracle databases.
+Striim competes with tools like Debezium and Estuary, especially in scalability.
+It is a top choice for environments that need both real-time and batch data processing.

 Pros

 • Advanced CDC Capabilities: Striim is renowned for its market-leading CDC functionality, particularly for Oracle environments.
-It can efficiently capture and replicate changes in real-time across a variety of data sources and destinations.
+It can efficiently capture and replicate real-time changes across various data sources and destinations.

 • Stream Processing Power: Striim combines stream processing with data integration, enabling organizations to handle both data replication and real-time analytics within the same platform.